Thursday, September 28, 2023

 What Happens Before Rath Yatra?

 The three idols will have a traditional wash before the Puri Rath Yatra.
 After the bath, they are in isolation until the procession day.
-This is because they get slightly discolored after the bath.
+This is because they get slightly discoloured after the bath.
 The lords are unwell for that period of time.

 On the day of the Yatra, people gather outside the temple.
 They chant and dance, waiting for the King of Puri.
 There isn’t actually a king in Puri.